metrorailings/OwlBlog/content/posts/chargers-playoff-analysis.md

 #### Prognosis / Outlook

-I do expect the Chargers to survive Wild Card round should they face the Ravens or Colts.
-But the division round will be the end of the road for them if they have to travel to Arrowhead Stadium.
-If they're lucky enough, the Titans might bail them out here should they make the playoffs...then the Chargers may actually reach the conference championships.
+Not sure the Chargers will be going far in the playoffs.
+The Ravens and Chiefs will be tough road games, given that both teams have some talented pass rushers.
+My current feeling is that the Chargers will be one and done.